IreneKilgannon/pands-project/README.md

 ## Calculate correlation coefficients

-When the regression pairplot is analysed we can see that there is a linear relationship between all the variables in the data set so the correlation coefficient can be calculated using the [corr() function](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.corr.html) with the Pearson method.
+When the regression pairplot is analysed we can see that there is a linear relationship between all the variables in the data set therefore the correlation coefficient can be calculated using the [corr() function](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.corr.html) with the Pearson method.
 Correlation could also be carried out using [numpy's np.corrcoeff()](https://numpy.org/doc/stable/reference/generated/numpy.corrcoef.html).

 ``` python
 # To calculate the correlation coefficient using corr() between sepal length and sepal width.